 Poyekhali!
 (Let’s go!)

-In 10 minutes Gagarin already reached the orbit and in 30 minutes he crossed into the night at Hawaii.
-The whole spaceflight lasted 1 hour and 48 minutes.
+In ten minutes Gagarin already reached the orbit and in thirty minutes he crossed into the night at Hawaii.
+The whole spaceflight lasted one hour and 48 minutes.
 The spacecraft was on autopilot and Gagarin had plenty of time to gaze out of the small window.
 He was amazed by the beauty of planet Earth and was allegedly singing the patriotic tune “The Motherland Listens” while floating in the orbit.